-A survey conducted by the National Center for Complementary and Integrative Health (NCCIH) In the United States in 2017 stated that 14.2% of adults and 8.4% of children used meditation as a complementary health approach to health mindfulness therapy.
+A survey conducted by the National Center for Complementary and Integrative Health (NCCIH) In the United States in 2022 found that 17.3% of people used meditation as a complementary health approach, which is up ten percent from 2002.

 This article discusses the many benefits of mindfulness, why mindfulness is important, and some examples of mindfulness before deciding whether mindfulness-based therapy is right for you.